 The Breville JE98XL, best rated juicer by GR, doesn’t disappoint.
 It’s designed with an extra-wide, 3-inch feeder chute that’s capable of churning out an 8 ounce cup of juice in less than six seconds.
 The manufacturer also claims that its Italian-made, micro mesh filter helps extract more juice and more vitamins than other comparable juicers.

-The 850 Watt, dual-speed motor is a monster that drives a stainless cutting blade at 12,000 RPM in high mode (for those harder fruits and veggies), and 6,500 RPMs in low mode for softer organics.
+The 850 Watt, dual-speed motor is a monster that drives a stainless cutting blade at 12,000 RPM in high mode (for those harder fruits and leafy greens/veggies), and 6,500 RPMs in low mode for softer organics.
 Safety features are abundant on this model.
 The cover works with a safety locking arm to ensure that the unit cannot operate without its lid firmly in place.
 There is also overload protection built-in to the device to protect from over-heating, or power surges.

 Cleanup is a breeze (it even comes with its own cleaning brush), disassembly is easy, and all components of the juicer are dishwasher safe (except for the mesh basket).

-This is the best home juicer you can buy.
+The Breville Juice Fountain is the best home juicer you can buy.
 Breville juicers are engineered to exceed expectations, outperform competitor machines, and last.

 Note: Push your leafier items to the bottom (ideally packing heavier organics on top) to avoid having them ejected to the pulp collector before fully extracted.